 A Homeowner Grant program introduced in 1957 offers grants to owner-occupiers of residential properties to offset part of their school property tax burden.
 In practice, the grants are paid by the Province directly to the tax collector on behalf of the property owners and are applied to school taxes first, then to municipal or other taxes.
-The Homeowner Grant threshold is currently \$1.65 million (2018).
+The Homeowner Grant threshold is currently \$1.975 million (2022).
 If the residential value or partitioned value of a property is over the threshold, the grant amount is reduced by \$5 for each \$1,000 of value over the threshold.
 The threshold is reviewed each year as part of the provincial budget process.

-Fact Sheet #11: Taxation Page 3 of 4 The Homeowner Grant amounts are:
+The Homeowner Grant amounts are: